Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Abstract

 \section{Abstract}

 We derive minimax adaptive rates for a new, broad class of Tikhonov-regularized learning problems in Hilbert scales under general source conditions.
 Our analysis does not require the regression function to be contained in the hypothesis class, and most notably does not employ the conventional \textit{a priori} assumptions on kernel eigendecay.
-Using the theory of interpolation, we demonstrate that the spectrum of the Mercer operator can be inferred in the presence of ``tight'' $L^{\infty}$ embeddings of suitable Hilbert scales.
-Our analysis utilizes a new Fourier capacity condition, which characterizes the optimal Lorentz range space of a modified Mercer operator in certain parameter regimes.
+Using the theory of interpolation, we demonstrate that the spectrum of the Mercer operator can be inferred in the presence of ``tight'' $L^{\infty}(\mathcal{X})$ embeddings of suitable Hilbert scales.
+Our analysis utilizes a new Fourier isocapacitary condition, which captures the interplay of the kernel Dirichlet capacities and small ball probabilities via the optimal Hilbert scale function.